MurphyPone/murphypone.github.io/src/content/ml-4.md

 where $c > 0$ controls the degree of exploration and for $N_t(a)=0$, $a$ is considered a maximizing action.

 > The idea of this upper confidence bound (UCB) action selection is that the square-root term is a measure of the uncertainty or variance in the estimate of $a$’s value.
-Therefore, the quantity being $\max$'ed over is a sort of upport bound on the possible true valie of action $a$, with the $c$ parameter determining the confidence level.
+Therefore, the quantity being $\max$'ed over is a sort of upper bound on the possible true value of action $a$, with the $c$ parameter determining the confidence level.
 Each time $a$ is selected, the uncertainty is presumably reduced; $N_t(a)$ i incremented, and the term is square root decreased.

 >  Another difficulty is dealing with large state spaces, ...
 In these more advanced settings there is currently no known practical way of utilizing the idea of UCB action selection.

 ## <a name="ch2.7" class="n"></a> 2.7 Gradient Bandits

 Another approach is learning a numerical _preference_ $H_t(a)$ for each $a$.
 While the preference indicates the frequency of an action being taken, it has no interpretation in terms of reward.
-Only relative prefence of one action over another is considered e.g. if we add an arbitrary, but equal amount to all the pereferences, there is no affect on the action probabilities which are determine according to a soft-max (or Gibbs, Boltzmann) distribution:
+Only relative preference of one action over another is considered e.g. if we add an arbitrary, but equal amount to all the preferences, there is no affect on the action probabilities which are determine according to a soft-max (or Gibbs, Boltzmann) distribution:

 $\text{Pr} \{A_t = a\} =\frac{e^{H_t(a)}}{\sum^n_b=1 e^{H_t(b)}} = \pi_t(a)$, where initially, all preferences are the same ($H_1(a) = 0, \forall a$) so that all action have an initial equal probability of being selected.